-If I may share the story of Bill’s stones.
-One of my most frequented meditative walks is along Camp Road, then up to Mohican Outdoor Center in Blairstown NJ, which is contiguous with the Appalachian Trail.
-Since my dear brother, Bill, passed away in a few days before Christmas a year before last, heart-shaped stones have popped out of the crowd.
+One of my most frequented meditative walks is climbing Camp Road’s steep slope, then up to Mohican Outdoor Center in Blairstown, NJ, contiguous with the Appalachian Trail.
+Since my dear brother Bill passed away a few days before Christmas, a year before last, heart-shaped stones pops out of the crowd.
 I pick up one, sometimes two, and place them near the stream or lake.
-Bill’s stones I call them.
+Bill’s stones, I call them.

 Recently, as I made my way up to Camp Road, my heart sank as I approached the spot where the heart-shaped stones rested.
 Bill’s stones were gone.

 As I moved closer, I noticed a heart-shaped shadow imprinted on the wooden guardrail along the stream, a leave-behind of minerals that made up each stone.
 Therein lies the lesson.
 We leave behind what we are made of -“It’s all about love,” I hear Bill say – his conclusion of what life is all about shared his last days.

 I continued my walk that day to reflect who would have brushed away the stones and why.
 Was it to be malicious?
 Or maybe Bill took them to heaven, I chuckled to myself.
 There was no evidence of Bill’s stones below the guardrail where I collected them after all.
 Perhaps a sign that Bill sent to say he is still here.
 Like the mysterious vibration of my cell phone when no calls, texts, or emails were coming through the first time, I took this meditative walk soon after Bill passed away.

 Thank you for the message, dear brother.
 I couldn’t help myself, of course.
 Three more hearts showed up along the road, so I placed them on your mark of love left behind.
 Forever in our hearts.